 When you do open it there's also that 'crease' in the display to contend with.
 Most of the time when swiping through the phone's interface, you don't see/feel it, because most of those interactions are in the bottom half of the screen.
 However, we often found we'd feel it in apps - such as when scrolling through a web page, or doom-scrolling on Twitter.
 It didn't bother us all that much, but we suspect it's very much a personal preference thing.

 There was one specific instance where we really didn't enjoy it though: when playing Mario Kart Tour.
-That's a racing game which uses swipe gestures for turning, and - in landscape orientation - you have to swipe across the middle of the screen to take some of the turns.
+That's a racing game that uses swipe gestures for turning, and - in landscape orientation - you have to swipe across the middle of the screen to take some of the turns.
 And when pressing towards the middle of the Flip 3's screen, its hinge design means it starts to fold somewhat.
 While it's not a flaw, per se, it is something that requires an adjustment when you're used to pressing against an immovable slab.

 Cover display: What can you do with it?